New: 100+ health biomarkers for $190

 Brandon Ballinger

 If you have high blood pressure, the nutrition advice you hear most often is “eat less salt.”
-That’s not wrong, but sodium is only half the equation: getting more potassium may actually be more important.
+That’s not wrong, but sodium is only half the equation.
+Getting more potassium may actually be more important than getting less sodium.

 Potassium and sodium work against each other inside your kidneys.
 More potassium means more sodium (and water) excreted in urine, which lowers blood volume and blood pressure.
 The two minerals operate like a seesaw.
 The ratio between them matters as much as the absolute amount of either one.

-Most Americans eat roughly 3,400 mg of sodium per day and only about 2,600 mg of potassium — the inverse of what their cardiovascular system would prefer.
+Most Americans eat roughly 3,400 mg of sodium per day and only about 2,600 mg of potassium.
+That’s the inverse of what your cardiovascular system would prefer.

 How much does potassium actually lower blood pressure?

 The DASH diet, the most well-studied dietary pattern for blood pressure, gets much of its effect from potassium.
-The original DASH trial (Appel et al., NEJM 1997) reduced systolic blood pressure by 11.4 mmHg in hypertensive adults compared to a typical American diet.
-The DASH diet targets 4,700 mg/day of potassium — more than 80% above average American intake.
+The original DASH trial reduced systolic blood pressure by 11.4 mmHg in hypertensive adults compared to a typical American diet.

-The sodium-to-potassium ratio is the strongest blood pressure factor
+The potassium-to-sodium ratio is the strongest blood pressure factor

 Individual sodium or potassium targets matter less than their ratio.
-A large study in BMJ Open (Perez & Chang, 2014) found the sodium-to-potassium ratio was a stronger predictor of cardiovascular disease and mortality than sodium or potassium alone.
+A large study in BMJ Open found the potassium-to-sodium ratio was a stronger predictor of cardiovascular disease and mortality than sodium or potassium alone.

-The target: a sodium-to-potassium ratio below 1.0 (ideally closer to 0.6).
-Most Americans sit at roughly 1.3 — meaning they eat more sodium than potassium by weight.
+The AHA recommends a potassium-to-sodium ratio above 1.0 (ideally closer to 1.5).
+Most Americans eat roughly a 0.7 potassium-to-sodiuum ratio, meaning they eat more sodium than potassium by weight.

 Getting there doesn’t require cutting sodium to near-zero.
 It requires adding potassium-rich foods while reducing the most sodium-heavy ones (processed foods, deli meats, canned soups).
 For many people, the potassium side of the equation is the easier lever.

-The foods high in potassium don’t neceessarily obey a simple rule.
-They’re a variety of colors and come in many categories (vegetables, legumes, fruits, meats.)
+The foods high in potassium don’t necessarily obey a simple rule.
+Potassium-rich foods have a variety of colors and come in many categories (vegetables, legumes, fruits, meats).
 Here’s a basic rundown.

 Potassium-rich vegetables